MauritzOnline/WebFrameworkPHP/README.md

 ## Route loading

-> All routing is done by placing PHP files inside either the default `routes` folder, or by choosing your own folder in the constructor.
-Auto loading of routes can be disabled by passing an empty string to the constructor _(e.g. `""`)_.
+> All routing is done by placing PHP files inside either the default `routes` folder, or by choosing your own folder in the constructor options.
+Auto loading of routes can be disabled by passing an empty string to the constructor option `routes_folder` _(e.g. `"routes_folder" => ""`)_.
 Auto loading can used together with manual loading of additional routes.

 ### Auto loading